shkiani/shkiani.github.io/_pages/about.md

 * January 2025: Our paper, [Differentially Private Federated Learning with Time-Adaptive Privacy Spending](https://openreview.net/forum?id=W0nydevOlG&noteId=zEslc0ErHW), has been accepted to ICLR 2025!

 * December 2024: I passed my Ph.D.
 Departmental Oral Exam!
 Huge thanks to my committee members Prof. Stark Draper, Prof. Nicolas Papernot, and Prof. Dimitrios Hatzinakos.

+## Personal

+---

+Outside of research, I enjoy practicing creativity through cooking and experimenting with new dishes, hiking new trails, and trying to win at backgammon or other strategic games.
+When I'm not lazy, I spend time gardening.
+Whenever possible, I travel to explore new cultures.